Astra-API/slate/source/includes/otc.md

         "toAssetQuantity": 81436.0875,
         "expiryTime": 1733561867046245,
         "signature": "6932874cf486617239c7d27100e911903ccbee05c8b07fe3f4299e047f46553a"
-    },
+    }
 }
 ```

-`/ws`
+`/ws/stream-otc-quotes/{account_id}`

-This is a WebSocket endpoints that continuously streams quotes to the client at a periodic interval.
+This is a WebSocket endpoint that continuously streams quotes to the client at a periodic interval.

 Each generated quote is for the specific asset pair and amount.
-Exactly one of `fromAssetQuantity` or `toAssetQuantity` must be specified in the request. 'fromAssetQuantity' is in units of the 'fromAsset' and 'toAssetQuantity' is in units of the 'toAsset'.
+The `fromQty` and `toQty` parameters specify the amount of the 'fromAsset' or 'toAsset' to trade.
+Exactly one of `fromQty` or `toQty` must be specified.

 Each quote sent will include the expiry time of the quote, as well as a signature that will need to be sent while accepting a quote in order to successfully complete the trade.